cnlohr/nosdk8266/README.md

 I'm sure there's more...
 # Todo

-Figure out how to get rid of the prologue to main().
+* Figure out how to get rid of the prologue to main().
 Even though it's marked as noreturn, GCC is doing stuff with the stack, etc.

+* Add Sleep feature.

+* Figure out why power consumption is higher than I would expect.